• Skip to main content

 Jump to Recipe Print Recipe

-This hearty and satisfying camp beef stew is made in your Dutch oven and can be prepared over the campfire, on a camp stove, or grill.
+This hearty and satisfying camp beef stew is made in your cast iron Dutch oven and can be prepared over the campfire, on a camp stove, or grill.
 It's chock-full of tender beef, potatoes, carrots, celery, onions that are gently simmered in a rich beef gravy.
 A perfect cool-weather one-pot camping meal.

 Two bowls of Dutch oven beef stew on a wooden table with a partially sliced loaf of French bread.